docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 To build the image, change to the builder directory and build the Dockerfile:

 ```
-cd C:\scm\github\docker\dcus-hol-2017\windows-modernize-aspnet-dev\v1-src\docker\builder
+cd $labRoot\v1-src\docker\builder
-docker build -t <DockerID>/modernize-aspnet-builder .
+docker image build -t $dockerId/modernize-aspnet-builder .
 ```

-The output from `docker build` shows you the Docker engine executing all the steps in the Dockerfile.
+The output from `docker image build` shows you the Docker engine executing all the steps in the Dockerfile.
 On your lab VM the base images have already been pulled, but the installations from Chocolatey will take a couple of minutes.

 Now you have a Docker image for building the app, which you can share on a public or private registry.
 Anyone who joins the team can use that image to build the app - and the same image can be used in the CI build, so you don't need to install Visual Studio on the build server.